Leonard scores 27, Raptors advance to first NBA Finals

+It sure did.
+Now imagine how it will sound when the NBA Finals come to Toronto for the first time next week.

-TORONTO (AP) — Kawhi Leonard had 27 points and 17 rebounds to lead the Toronto Raptors into the NBA Finals for the first time with a 100-94 victory over the Milwaukee Bucks on Saturday night.
+Leonard had 27 points and 17 rebounds to lead the Raptors into the finals for the first time with a 100-94 victory over the Milwaukee Bucks on Saturday night.
+His big dunk with 6:46 to go in the fourth quarter was the final basket in a game-changing 26-3 run that began late in the third.

+“It was kind of a momentum capper,” Lowry said.
+“We were on a run, and why not feed the big dog?
+Let the big dog eat.”

 The Raptors overcame a 15-point deficit to win the series in six games and will host the Golden State Warriors in Game 1 of the NBA Finals on Thursday night.